chargebyte/chargebyte-docs/docs/source/cb_energy.rst

 Introduction CB energy
 ======================
+CB energy is a (home) energy management system.
-A CB energy installation consists of two parts.
+A CB energy installation consists of two parts:

-The first part is the nymea:core which is a server application running on the wallbox.
+The first part is the nymea:core (nymead) which is a server application running on the wallbox.
-The main application of the nymea:core is to connect the wallbox with the local energy environment and enables features like:
+The main application of the nymea:core is to connect the wallbox with 3rd party local energy assets (PV, meters, home storage, ...) and enables features like:

 * load balancing
 * overload protection